Edward, Mary and Elizabeth

 The age of northern suppression that started under the early Tudor monarchs of Henry VII and Henry VIII continued during the rule of Elizabeth I from 1558 to 1603.
-She crushed the Catholic Rising of the North in 1569 in much the same way her ruthless father had done in the Pilgrimage of Grace of 1536.
-During this later Tudor era, the hopes, at least of the Catholic elements in the North, were temporarily raised by two Queen Marys.
-Before Elizabeth’s accession to the throne, her sister Mary, Queen of England (1553-1558) or ‘Bloody Mary’ as she is known, set new Tudor standards of brutality in dealing with religious opponents.
-In Elizabeth’s reign, another Mary, the Queen of Scots (1542-1567) became the focal point for the plotting of northern rebellions.
-The sisters, Elizabeth and Mary were preceded in England by the short-reigned Lady Jane Grey, who was never crowned and by King Edward VI, whose reign as a minor was dominated by powerful regents
+She crushed the Catholic Rising of the North in 1569 in much the same way her ruthless father had done with the Pilgrimage of Grace in 1536.
+During this later Tudor era, the hopes of Catholic elements in the North were raised by two reigning queens of the name Mary.
+Before Elizabeth I’s accession to the throne, her sister Mary, Queen of England (1553-1558) or ‘Bloody Mary’ as she came to be known, had continued the regime of Tudor brutality in dealing with religious opponents with Protestants this time the target.
+Following Mary’s death, another Catholic, Mary, Queen of Scots (1542-1567) became the hopeful focal point for northern plots.
+Queen Elizabeth and Queen Mary of England had been preceded as monarchs by the uncrowned Lady Jane Grey and by their younger brother King Edward VI, whose reign as a minor was dominated by powerful regents.

 Jan 28 1547 – KING EDWARD VI

 Following King Henry VIII’s, death today, Henry’s ten-year-old son, Edward becomes King of England.
 Edward, who is the son of Henry’s third wife, Jane Seymour, is solidly Protestant.
 However the real ruler of the kingdom is another staunch Protestant, Edward Seymour, Earl of Hertford.
 Seymour is the king’s uncle, regent and protector.

 Sep 10, 1547 – Scots defeated